Last Updated on

-Before we go into that, let’s show you our criteria for picking out RV surge suppressors that offer that best protection for your RV.
+Before we go into that, let’s show you our criteria for picking out RV surge protectors that offer that best protection for your RV.

 Our Selection Checklist

-Below is a checklist we use when picking out the best RV surge protectors for our clients.
+Below is a checklist we use when picking out the most suitable RV surge protector for our clients.

 - Built-in EMS functions [A Must-Have]

 - Open Ground, Open Neutral & Reverse Polarity Detection, and Protection [A Must-Have]

 - UL Certified [optional]